aptech/docs/docs/CR-gmmFit.rst

 ----------------
 .. function:: gmmFit(&fct, y[, ...[, gCtl]])

-    :param fct: Pointer to user specified moment equation function *fct*.
+    :param &fct: Pointer to user specified moment equation function *&fct*.
 The function must have the parameter vector to be estimated as the first input and a data matrix as the second input.
 The data matrix *y* and all optional arguments are passed, untouched, directly to the moment function.
 The function *fct* should return the desired moments for the GMM objective function and should take the form:

     ::

         m = fct(b, y, ...);

-    :type fct: function pointer
+    :type &fct: function pointer

     :param y: independent data vector.
     :type y: Nx1 matrix